Lou holds out the scarred skin of himself or his patient, and the skin boils and blows open, removing the scar for good.

 Any Battle Scars you heal leave behind a Severity 2 Injury on your target that must heal naturally.

-Exert your Mind and spend a minute.
+Exert your Mind and spend an hour.
 Select a Living target within arm's reach.
 Select a Battle Scar on your target to treat.

 The treated Battle Scar heals as you finish activating this Effect.

-Exert your Mind and spend a minute.
+Expend a point of Battery and spend a minute.
 Select a Living target within arm's reach.
-Make a Trauma roll when you activate this Effect.
 Select a Battle Scar on your target to treat.

 The treated Battle Scar heals as you finish activating this Effect.

-Exert your Mind and spend a minute.
-Select a Battle Scar on yourself to treat.
+Exert your Mind (unless you win a coin flip) and spend a minute.
+Select up to four Battle Scars on yourself to treat.

 The doctor is a master at surgical transplantation.
 As long as they have a donor part, they can replace any permanent, lingering battle scars on their patient.
 Of course, the transplanted part doesn't always match, and the patient must be careful to follow the doctor's aftercare orders, or the replacement will be rejected.